1) Where do I mail my payment?

 This helps you manage your purchases as they relate to your account.
 You will see both the charge and the payment of the item.

 27) Are Night and Weekend Minutes the same as Off Peak?

 Yes, Night and Weekend Minutes are valid Monday through Friday, 7:00 p.m. to 6 :59 a.m., or 9:00 p.m. to 5:59 a.m. (depending on calling plan) and all day Saturday and Sunday.
 Night and Weekend Minutes are available throughout your rate plan calling area.

 28) What is the Regulatory Cost Recovery Fee on my bill?

 U.S. Cellular® charges its customers a fee to recover costs related to telecommunications industry regulations and taxes.
 This fee appears on your bill as the "Regulatory Cost Recovery Fee".
 This fee may change from time to time.
-Regulatory costs recovered by this fee include, but are not limited to, number pooling, local number portability, wireless local number portability, E-911, federal telecommunications relay services, costs paid under tariffs authorized by federal and state regulators to local telephone companies for connecting our calls to their customers, federal regulatory fees, tower mandate costs, and taxes assessed on facilities we use to provide wireless services to customers.
+Regulatory costs recovered by this fee include, but are not limited to, number pooling, local number portability, wireless local number portability, E-911, federal telecommunications relay services, costs paid under tariffs authorized by federal and state regulators to local telephone companies for connecting our calls to their customers, federal regulatory fees, tower mandate costs, and taxes assessed on facilities we use to provide wireless services to customers and operating expenses to provide service required by regulations in certain high-cost rural areas no longer reimbursed by the federal universal service fund.
 U.S. Cellular is not required by law to charge this fee.